spack/spack/lib/spack/docs/workflows.rst

 way to assemble packages in a useful way and load them into a user's environment.

-A filesystem view is a single directory tree that is the union of the directory hierarchies of a number of installed packages; it is similar to the directory hiearchy that might exist under ``/usr/local``.
+A single-prefix filesystem view is a single directory tree that is the union of the directory hierarchies of a number of installed packages;
+it is similar to the directory hiearchy that might exist under ``/usr/local``.
 The files of the view's installed packages are brought into the view by symbolic or hard links, referencing the original Spack installation.

+A combinatorial filesystem view can contain more software than a single-prefix view.
+Combinatorial filesystem views are created by defining a projection for each spec or set of specs.
+The syntax for this will be discussed in the section for the ``spack view`` command under `adding_projections_to_views`_.

+The projection for a spec or set of specs specifies the naming scheme for the directory structure under the root of the view into which the package will be linked.
+For example, the spec ``zlib@1.2.8%gcc@4.4.7`` could be projected to ``MYVIEW/zlib-1.2.8-gcc``.

 When software is built and installed, absolute paths are frequently "baked into" the software, making it non-relocatable.
 This happens